tecwindow/GuessTheNnumber/README.md

 This simple program allows you to play the guess the number game with some options.

+## Download:

+You can Download the game using [this link](https://github.com/tecwindow/GuessTheNnumber/releases/download/v1.0.0/GuessTheNumber-V1.0.0.zip)

 ## game options:

 You have 3 modes to choose from: